dote7ant/Google_Drive_Data_Retrieval/readme.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link-to-your-issues-page) if you want to contribute.

 ## License

-[Specify your license here, e.g., MIT, GPL, etc.]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.